LucasZapico/lowpm/python/project/journal.md

 - If status is empty, the board adds a column for empty?
 - Or strict, through and error that status has to match.
 - default status is required?

+### naming and uniqueness issues

+An issue I can forsee is in regards to uniqueness.

+Suppose, we have a board named foo.board.md, if foo is added to the associated boards array in a page the boar will then have the page added to the defined column.

+Board names should be unique under projects, no spaces, no uppercase.

+?let the user define the naming rules?

+### question: Freedom

+I want to allow the users to manually make markdown files in all the ways someone might.
+But this increases the risk of user error, the type that comes to mind is missing front matter fields.
+Their are a few ways to handle this.

+- add a watcher checker that lints frontmatter for required fields, "boards", "status", "date_created", "last_modified", "title"

+#### question: User feild remap custom naming of required fields?

+Should we let the user remap the frontmatter fields to their own naming?

+## allow ophan pages or not?

+Should all the pages be attached to a board?
+Then I would want to have a default board in the config as well as be able to pass --board name to the cli new method

+## Project path

+I want to support both absolute paths and relative path from where the app is initialized

+## Gotchas

+The doc title must match the file prefix label,

+**example**
+title: foo --> foo.md or foo.board.md or foo.list.md

+**Example**
+title: The Lazy Lizard --> the-lazy-lizard.md or the-lazy-lizard.board.md

+### Feature: handle whitespace and capitals in doc titles

+or have the title and another properties that matches the file name